University of British Columbia: International partnerships

-UBC students can study abroad for a semester or a year at over 200 partner institutions such as ETH Zürich, University of Tokyo, UC Berkeley, Imperial College London, HEC Paris, Tsinghua University, University of Washington, Seoul National University, University of Sydney, IIT Delhi, National Taiwan University and many others.
+UBC students can study abroad for a semester or a year at over 200 partner institutions.

 Enrolment

-The mean admission average in 2013 for domestic first-year students was 89.5 percent.
-The acceptance rate for domestic applications in 2013 was 50.4 percent, of which 57.1 percent enrolled.
-In 2014/15, UBC employed 3,270 full-time Faculty members, 10,942 non-faculty members, and 8,031 students.
+The mean admission average during the 2023–24 school year for domestic first-year students was 89–91 per cent.
+The acceptance rate for domestic applications in 2025 was 50.4 per cent, of which 57.1 per cent enrolled.
+In 2014/15, UBC employed 3,270 full-time Faculty members, 10,942 non-faculty members and 8,031 students.
 It reported 871 unpaid employees.

 Vancouver enrolment

+University of British Columbia has a total of 72,585 students across both campuses.
+International students, amounting to 20,237, make up 28% of the university's student population.
+There are 2,303 indigenous students, making up 3.2% of the student population.

 Research

 The University of British Columbia is a member of Universitas 21, an international association of research-led institutions and the only Canadian member of the Association of Pacific Rim Universities, a consortium of 42 leading research universities in the Pacific Rim.
 In 2017, the University of British Columbia had the second-largest sponsored research income (external sources of funding) out of any Canadian university, totalling C$577 million.
 In the same year, the university's faculty averaged a sponsored research income of $249,900, the eighth highest in the country, while graduate students averaged a sponsored research income of $55,200.

 The university has been ranked on several bibliometric university rankings, which uses citation analysis to evaluate the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked UBC 27th in the world and second in Canada.
 The University Ranking by Academic Performance 2018–19 rankings placed the university 27th in the world and second in Canada.

-The university operates and manages a number of research centres:
+The university operates and manages several research centres: